We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Price range: $2.99–$39.99

-Though it’s possible to drain pasta using a pot lid, the result isn’t always pretty—think pasta escaping and lids slipping.
-Instead, use a colander, which drains water like a pro.
+Though it’s possible to drain pasta using a pot lid, the result isn’t always pretty.
+(Jump-cut to rogue noodles escaping and burning yourself on hot steam.)
+Avoid this drama by using a colander, which drains water like a pro.

 - Price range: $0.99–$39.99

-- Editors’ pick: Cook Pro Stainless Steel Colander, $12.68
+- Editors’ pick: Cook Pro Stainless Steel Colander ($)

 - Price range: $1.49–$29.99

 Think mixing bowls are just for baking?
 Think again.
 Use them to marinate meat, dress veggies with sauce or seasoning, and make salad dressings and dips (give one of these a whirl).

-- Price range: $5.99-39.99
+- Price range: $5.99–$39.99

 These master mixers are used to whip up smoothies, mixed drinks, soups, nut butters, sauces, and oh-so-much more.
 And they can do it all in a matter of seconds.
 How’s that for an all-in-one appliance?

-- Price range: $19.99-$409
+- Price range: $19.99–$600

-- Editors’ pick: Vitamix S30 Personal Blender
+- Editors’ pick: Nutribullet Blender Combo ($$$)

 - Price range: $0.99–$49.99

 It’s also great for mixing vinaigrettes, combining dry ingredients for baking, removing lumps from sauces and gravies, and standing in for a microphone during impromptu dance parties.
-(Trust us on that one.)
+(Trust us on this one.)

 - Price range: $0.99–$34.99

 Spare your fingers and stick to this tool, which serves as a master potato peeler and a fancy veggie ribbons creator.
-Peelers also great for shaving off pieces of hard cheeses like Parmesan.
+Peelers are also great for shaving off pieces of hard cheeses, like Parmesan.

-- Editors’ pick: UberChef Ultra Sharp Stainless Steel Julienne Peeler & Vegetable Peeler
+- Editors’ pick: UberChef Ultra Sharp Stainless Steel Julienne Peeler & Vegetable Peeler ($)

-13. Rolling Pin
+13. Rolling pin

 - Price range: $4.99–$59.99

-- Editors’ pick: Ateco 20-Inch Length Maple French Rolling Pin, $9.95
+- Editors’ pick: Ateco 19-Inch Length Maple Wood Rolling Pin ($)

 - Price range: $4.99–$54.99

-- Editors’ pick: Rachael Ray 3-Piece Spatula Set, $14.95
+- Editors’ pick: Rachael Ray 2-Piece Spatula Set ($)

 - Price range: $19.99–$299.99

-One of the most versatile stovetop tools, you can cook nearly anything in a skillet.
+One of the most versatile stovetop tools — you can cook nearly anything in a skillet.
 Nonstick varieties are inexpensive and make it easy to cook foods without needing to add much butter or oil to coat the pan.

 - Price range: $14.99–$349.99

-- Editors’ pick: Lodge Cast Iron Pre-Seasoned Skillet 12 Inch, $24.99
+- Editors’ pick: Lodge Cast Iron Pre-Seasoned Skillet 12 Inch ($)

-Even if baking cookies isn’t your thing, these sheets are super-handy.
+Even if baking cookies isn’t your thing, these sheets are super handy.
 Use them to roast veggies, make homemade fries, cook chicken, or bake bacon.

 - Price range: $2.99–$49.99

-- Editors’ pick: Farberware Nonstick Cookie Pan, $9.69
+- Editors’ pick: Farberware Nonstick Cookie Sheet ($)

 Intended as a tool for roasting meat, this pan produces juicy, flavorful results and requires little kitchen prep.

 - Price range: $9.99–$129.95

-No, we’re not talking about the prank your brother pulled as kids.
+No, we’re not talking about the stinky prank your brother used to pull on you.
 Dutch ovens are actually a great tool for making one-pot, slow-cooked meals like stews, pot roasts, and soups.

-- Price range: $39.99-$99.95
+- Price range: $39.99–$400